theofiette/Minishell/README.md

 ### Memory Management

 - No memory leaks in project code (verified with Valgrind)
-- The readline library introduces known, unavoidable allocations; these are ignored using a Valgrind suppression file when checking for leaks
+- The readline library introduces known, unavoidable allocations.
+These are ignored using a Valgrind suppression file when checking for leaks

 ---